-On January 2018, we launched the Advocacy and Legal Advice Center (ALAC), based on a model developed by Transparency International (TI), implemented in more than 30 countries throughout the world, and adapted to the specificities of the Congolese context.
+On January 2018, we launched the Corruption Reporting Center based on the Advocacy and Legal Advice Center (ALAC) model developed by Transparency International (TI), implemented in more than 30 countries throughout the world, and adapted to the specificities of the Congolese context.

-The ALAC project has permitted CERC to mobilize pro bono lawyers in charge of handling corruption cases.
+The ALAC project has permitted the ACRC to mobilize pro bono lawyers in charge of handling corruption cases.
 Programs on local radio stations have also broadened the reach of ALAC to people living outside the Uvira city.

 The vast majority (89%) of the corruption reports were sent to the OSCEP (Observatoire pour la Surveillance de la Corruption et l’Ethique Professionnelle) to the High Court with files in support.
 The ALAC team also compiled complaint files (7% of the denunciations) and wrote letters to the concerned government institutions (4% of cases).

-Nevertheless, the halting of the ALAC project appears inevitable at the end of 2018, since no grant no grant could be secured by CERC during the year, despite its efforts to seek funding.
+Nevertheless, the halting of the ALAC project appears inevitable at the end of 2018, since no grant no grant could be secured by the ACRC during the year, despite its efforts to seek funding.